cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 - **4. Date:**

   The built-in JavaScript Date object has a variety of properties and methods which are very useful.
-Dealing with date however, is not always so easy.
+Dealing with dates, however, is not always so easy.

   To get the current time as a string, we can do two things: